graham-walker/youtube-dl-react-viewer/README.md

 #### Updating a Manual Installation
 1. Run `git pull`

-2. Select the latest release `git checkout tags/v1.4.1`
+2. Run `git checkout tags/v1.5.0` to select the latest release

 3. Rerun the install script located in `./youtube-dl-react-viewer/scripts`